NkatekoDev24/NkatekoDev24/README.md

 ###

 <p align="left">
-✨ Coding since 20XX and still captivated by the journey!<br>
+✨ Coding since 2017 and loving every bug and breakthrough!<br>
-📚 Currently learning more about backend development and scalable systems.<br>
+📚 Currently expanding my knowledge in mobile development, financial tech, and machine learning.<br>
-🎯 Goals: Build real-world projects, contribute to open-source, and continuously expand my tech stack.<br>
+🎯 Goals for 2023: To create meaningful software solutions and deepen my contributions to the tech community.<br>
-🎲 Fun fact: Debugging is my puzzle-solving therapy!
+🎲 Fun fact: I’m as invested in creating elegant code as I am in optimizing my financial habits!
 </p>

 ###